AndreSantos04/IAC_Project/README.md

+# IAC_Project
+Computer Architecture Introduction Project

-Project made in PEPE16 Assembly, consists in a game where you have to destroy meteors that destroy your spaceship if they collide.
+Project made in PEPE16 Assembly, consists in a game where you have to destroy meteors that could collide with your spaceship.

-Made for Computers Architecture Introduction